Vanguard VEO Range 21M Review

 On the Streets

-I have taken this shoulder camera bag with me on a few shoots now, from studios to days out exploring.
+I have taken this shoulder bag with me on a few shoots now, from studios to days out exploring.
 Having recently changed my camera body to the A7CII, it means I temporarily had to say goodbye to some of my favourite zoom lenses.
 Now I am back to primes, I am having to switch more often, and having this bag makes the process so much easier.
 I can take the lens off and return it straight in the bag.
 No more searching for a flat surface and putting it at risk as I don’t have enough hands.

 Vanguard VEO Range 21m: Final Thoughts